Rohan Welsh: Playing career

-Welsh was recruited to the AFL by in 1992.
-As one of Carlton's forward targets, Welsh kicked 28 goals in 1992, six of them against Fitzroy in round 14.
-He played at a forward pocket in the 1993 AFL Grand Final where he kicked two goals in a losing cause.
+After his success in the VFA, Welsh was recruited to the AFL by for the 1992 season.
+As one of Carlton's forward targets, he kicked 28 goals during the year, including six against in round 14, earning him the club's Best First Year Player Award.
+He played as a forward pocket in the 1993 AFL Grand Final, where Carlton lost to by 44 points.

-In an end of season trip, Welsh injured himself when he fell off a fence during a night of celebrating and badly injured his knee.
-He was out of action for two years but was kept on Carlton's list and returned in 1996.
-His comeback was not all that successful and he was delisted at the end of the 1997 AFL season.
+In an end of season trip, Welsh badly injured his knee after falling off a fence during a night of celebrating.
+He did not play a senior match for two years but remained on Carlton's list, eventually making his return in 1996.
+He was delisted by Carlton at the conclusion of the 1997 AFL season and returned to the VFA/VFL to play with until his retirement in 2000.